open-austin/data-portal-analysis/README.md

 ## Current project goals

-Write code that grabs specific pieces of information from Austin's public data portal and rearrange it into a format that's useful for analysis.
+Write code that grabs specific pieces of information from Austin's public data portal and rearranges it into a format that's useful for analysis.

 Next goals include automated publishing to the City's data portal, so everyone can access and analyze this data.